UAVenture/ros-setups/intel-edison/README.md

 As ROS packages for the Edison/Ubilinux don't exist we will have to build it from source.
 This process will take about 1.5 hours but most of it is just waiting for it to build.

-Run the script provided here called install_ros.sh as follows:
+A script has been writen to automate the building and installation of ROS.
+Current testing has been copy-pasting line by line to the console.
+Willing testers are encouraged to try out running the script:

 `sudo ./install_ros.sh`

-alternatively copy paste line by line each step in the script (obviously you can skip the lines starting with "echo" :)

 If all went well you should have a ROS installtion.
 Hook your Edison up to the Pixhawk and run a test.
 See this page (TODO) for instructions.